-Applicants should also review UW Graduate School Memo 15 and note that English proficiency requirements for students who work as teaching assistants (TAs) are more extensive than those for admission.
+Applicants should also review UW Graduate School Policy 5.2 and note that English proficiency requirements for students who work as teaching assistants (TAs) are more extensive than those for admission.
 Specifically, a score of 26 must be obtained on the TOEFL iBT® "Speaking" subtest or a score of 7.0 on the IELTS "Speaking" subtest.
 Because the Department has limited options for the support of PhD students, the likelihood that a student will be able to work as a TA is an important factor in the admissions process.

 6. Minimum Grade Point Average (GPA)